PowerShell/xActiveDirectory/README.md

 * Added CodeCov.io support.
 * Changes to xADComputer
-  * BREAKING CHANGE: Previously a computer account was always set to enabled regardless of `Enabled` parameter was used in a configuration.
-Now if the `Enabled` parameter is left out of the configuration, the computer account will not be evaluated if it enabled.
-So if a computer is disabled, the resource will not enabled it unless `Enabled` parameter is set to `$true` in the configuration.
+  * BREAKING CHANGE: Previously a computer account was always set to enabled regardless if the `Enabled` parameter was used in a configuration.
+Now if the `Enabled` parameter is left out of the configuration, the computer account will not be evaluated if it is enabled.
+So if a computer is disabled, the resource will not enable it unless the `Enabled` parameter is set to `$true` in the configuration.
   * A computer account can now be created disabled by setting the parameter `CreateDisabled` to `$true`.
-Default a computer account will be created as enabled.
+By default a computer account will be created as enabled.

 ### 2.16.0.0